 Not always, but in general, we could probably divide these other services into two basic categories: ongoing services and one-time services.

-And so below we’ll go over some services you an offer to clients a la carte.
+And so below we’ll go over some services you offer to clients a la carte.

-Doing your own private webhosting is something that a lot of independent providers offer.
-While you need to be comfortable with such things, if you’ve run your own sites long enough, there’s really no reason why you can’t run someone else’s.
+Doing your own private web hosting is something that a lot of independent providers offer.
+While you need to be comfortable with such things, if you’ve run your sites long enough, there’s really no reason why you aren't able to be running someone else’s.